standardgalactic/GOATSS-paper/README.md

-Our submission for on the Mathematical Capabilities of ChatGPT, while we wait for arXiv
+Our preprint on the Mathematical Capabilities of ChatGPT, while we wait for arXiv